 - Dry out as much of the home as possible

-When water damage restoration professionals arrive, they will do a thorough analysis of the damage to identify the section of pipe involved in the leak.
+When water damage restoration professionals arrive, they will thoroughly analyze the damage to identify the section of pipe involved in the leak.
 They’ll then use specialized equipment to remove any remaining water.
-They will dry and dehumidify your home, clean all the impacted surfaces, and then fix or replace structural materials damaged by the water, as well as drywall and ceiling materials.
+They will dry, dehumidify your home, and clean all impacted surfaces.
+Then fix or replace structural materials damaged by the water and drywall and ceiling materials.

-After the damage has been fixed, you will still need to hire a plumber to fix the damaged water or sewer pipe.
+After fixing the damage, you will still need to hire a plumber to fix the damaged water or sewer pipe.
 The water damage restoration company may refer you to a local plumber to do the pipe repair if you don’t already have one.

 Tips to Prevent Broken Pipes